jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

+Progressive and Conservative philosophies have been around for nearly two centuries.
+Since the Industrial Age, they've been iterated and retold over and over to try and keep relevant.
+It's been a losing battle lately.
+Now, each mocks the other's datedness as entertainment to maintain their believers' loyalty.

-Techvolution is a new political philosophy.
-It combines the best of today's politics into a refined and improved package.
+Techvolution is a new philosophy.
+It combines the best of old philosophies into an improved and updated package.
+It both generates wealth and distributes it fairly by using the Internet Age technology that we all use, but we still need to learn how to unlock its full potential.

+The first question people ask at this point is, "Can we create a new philosophy?".
+I chuckle and say, "Why do you think people invented Conservatism and Progressivism?"

+Like medicine, we need to update political philosophy to the possibilities of new knowledge and technology.
+Only a modern philosophy inspires people to engage, debate, and solve our mutual problems.

-Technically speaking, this new philosophy uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
-But that's a mouthful, so it's easier to say your day, workplace, government, and society are best understood as another story in Life's long and ongoing evolution.
+Technically speaking, this Techvolution uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
+But that's a mouthful, so it's easier to say this new philosophy explains why your day, workplace, government, and society are best understood not by watching infotainment but as simply another story in Life's ongoing evolution.

-I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/) which is a good read but also somewhat long.
+I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read but also somewhat long.
 I wrote the summary below with enough meat so you can skip the nerdy philosophical details and jump right into a new philosophy.
-It will put the power of storytelling in your hands and let you appreciate why we need a new perspective in our world right now.
+It will put the power of storytelling in your hands and let you understand why we need a new perspective in our world immediately.

-We need to make a big change to overcome our social, environmental, and economic problems.
+There's no other way to overcome our social, environmental, and economic problems.

 Only a new philosophy rises above the old stories that inflame today's  Conservatives and Progressives.
-By removing the cobwebs of history, we can remind everyone that feeling hate and placing blame doesn't change our fate.
-We are creatures in Nature, and as it does for all species, Life demands we evolve to overcome our current problems using new and improved adaptations.
-We can either innovate proactively under the direction of a new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.
-Keep reading to go down the first path.
+By removing the cobwebs of their long history, we can remind everyone that feeling hate and placing blame doesn't change our fate.
+We are creatures in Nature, and as it does for all species, Life demands we evolve to overcome our current problems using the new and improved adaptations of the Internet Age.
+We can either innovate a new society proactively under the direction of a new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.

 ## Inner Flap